 1. Are you a Fiduciary?

 Yes, I am a Fiduciary.
 I am legally required to place client interests ahead of my own.
-I am an independent Registered Investment Advisor and not tied to any single company or product.
-My only goal is to do the best I can to help every client.
+As an independent Registered Investment Advisor, I am not tied to any single company or product.
+My goal is to do the best I can to help every client.

 2. How do you get paid?

-On portfolios above $250,000, I charge an asset fee of 1% a year.
+On portfolios above $250,000, the asset fee is 1% a year.
 This is charged at the beginning of each quarter, at 0.25%.
-On portfolios below $250,000, I charge a flat $200 a month.
+For clients who just want a financial planning engagement (without $250,000 in investments), the quarterly cost is $1250.
 My clients know exactly how much they pay me and have the right to leave at any time if they are unsatisfied.
 By charging an annual fee on the value of your portfolio, our incentives are aligned.
 If your account goes up, I get paid a bit more.
 And if your account goes down, I make less.
 I think this is mutually beneficial and creates accountability.
 My goal is to have a long-term relationship with each client.